 We live in the real world, in which case; things go wrong.
 People hurt each other.
 We do and say the wrong things.

-We have learned to fall down nine times.
-Get up ten.
+We have learned to fall down nine times and get up ten.
 We have learned to accept ourselves, exactly as we are, with faults and all – if we are at our best, our last thought is to compare ourselves to others.
 But instead, this is when we recognize us for who we are, without judgment, and without the dialogue in our minds that somehow keeps us under.

 The truth is we are accountable for our actions.
 We are responsible for what we’ve said or done.
-And this is life.
+This is life.
 There’s no getting away from this.
 Life comes with mistakes.